Count on an Evidence-Based Investing Approach to Withstand the Temptation to Cut and Run When the Market is Scary

 Still, Joe was thinking about abandoning his balanced approach and moving to cash.
 I offered Joe this timeless advice: When we’re in the thick of a bear market, nobody knows when or how it might reverse course.
-But we do know it is highly likely it eventually will – often quickly and without warning.
-If you try to time when to be in and out of the market for optimal effect, you must not only correctly guess when to get out, you’ve also got to predict exactly when to get back in.
+But by relying on an evidence-based investing ideology, we do know it is highly likely it eventually will – often quickly and without warning.
+If you try to time the market – when to be in and out – for optimal effect, you must not only correctly guess when to get out, you’ve also got to predict exactly when to get back in.

 So, November 2008 came and, along with it, a second major market drop.
 This was too much for Joe.
 In late November, he called me and told me something like this: “Thanks for your time.
 However, this time really is different, and your history and evidence doesn’t matter.
 I have sold my entire portfolio and moved all my investments into cash.”

 I don’t know what happened to Joe after that, because we went our separate ways.
 In the short run, he was right.
 We didn’t know it then, but the third (and final) major drop in the equity markets arrived in January/February 2009.
 Using historical index data and assuming a balanced portfolio of 60% Global Equities and 40% Global Bonds, liquidating his portfolio ahead of this final dropped “saved” him from a loss in the range of $200,000.